skirmess/friends-share-resurrection/FriendsShare/readme.txt

 *** Changelog

+Version 26
+ * Updated TOC for WoW 6.0.0

 Version 25
  * Fixed a bug where "friendsshare rebuild" would not work for ignores from a different realm.